 Once your retreat is over, take some time to reflect on how it went.
 If you’re planning another event in the future, it can be useful to identify areas for improvement next time.
 But it’s also important to pat yourself on the back for a job well done.

 Gather feedback from your guests on what went well, ways to improve next time, and 3 things they’ll take away from the retreat.
 It’s an easy way to gather ideas for future retreats or group events.

 Do this yourself too – your behind the scenes perspective is likely to be different from your guests’ so you may identify different things to them.
 For example, you may have thoughts on the promotional efforts, logistics, or organisation that they don’t.

 If you decide to host a wellness retreat, then these steps will help you navigate the planning, organisation, and sales process.
 We’d love to hear how you get on and any lessons you pick up along the way.
 You can always send us a message or tag us on Instagram.

 25 fitness marketing ideas for your gym, studio, or online business.
 Attract new members, get more PT clients & boost your fitness blog.

 Fitness & Wellness Business Templates

 Whether you run a fitness club, yoga studio, or health coaching business, these templates will save you time and effort.
 They’ll help you to plan and organize your promotional activities so that you generate more revenue.
-You’ll get 40+ templates covering sales, marketing, and business start-up resources.
+You’ll get 60+ templates covering sales, marketing, lead gen, client training, and business start-up resources.